BRAD'S CLASS!

 class, you can book me for private coaching, schedule allowing.

-PRIVATE COACHING RATES:
+PRIVATE COACHING RATES FOR INDIVIDUALS:

 For sessions without the camera (one hour):